purescript-contrib/governance/updater/UpdateChecklist.md

 See the [Governance repository](https://github.com/purescript-contrib/governance) for more information about requirements in the Contributors organization.
 ```

-Fourth, does the package have any documentation in the docs directory, or anything in the changelog?
-(Pretty much no libraries will have anything in the changelog.
-I’m not sure how best to handle that.)
+Fourth, does the package have good documentation in the docs directory.
 ```
 # Library has inadequate documentation in the docs directory
 **Is your change request related to a problem?
 Please describe.**
-As described in the [documentation section of the Library Guidelines](https://github.com/purescript-contrib/governance/blob/main/library-guidelines.md#documentation), Contributors libraries are expected to have some documentation in the docs directory -- specifically, a changelog and at least a short tutorial that expands on the quick start in the README.
+As described in the [documentation section of the Library Guidelines](https://github.com/purescript-contrib/governance/blob/main/library-guidelines.md#documentation), Contributors libraries are expected to have some documentation in the docs directory -- specifically, at least a short tutorial that expands on the quick start in the README.

-This library currently doesn't have an up to date changelog or any extra documentation in the docs directory.
+This library currently doesn't have comprehensive documentation in the [docs](../blob/main/docs) directory.

 **Describe the solution you'd like**
-The changelog needs to be updated for at least the most recent release (we can then start curating it going forward) and at least a short tutorial needs to be added to the docs directory, or other documentation [as described in this Divio article](https://documentation.divio.com).
+At least a short tutorial needs to be added to the docs directory, or other documentation [as described in this Divio article](https://documentation.divio.com).

 The [argonaut-codecs docs directory](https://github.com/purescript-contrib/purescript-argonaut-codecs/tree/master/docs) has a good example of expanded documentation for a Contributor library.
 But it would even be useful to add something considerably smaller and shorter to this library.